 More than $9 billion in public and private investments in the past two decades.
 More>

 Much of Downtown's growth can be attributed to the city’s focus on increasing the residential population in the area.
-There are currently more than 65,000 residents in Greater Downtown and over 8,000 within the Downtown District’s boundaries, and that number is expected to more than double over the next few years.
+There are currently more than 65,000 residents in Greater Downtown and over 10,000 within the Downtown District’s boundaries, and that number is expected to more than double over the next few years.

-Downtown Houston also offers more than 7,800 hotel rooms.
+Downtown Houston also offers 8,228 hotel rooms.
 Properties range from large convention hotels to luxury service hotels to boutique historic options.
 These diverse offerings make Downtown an ideal destination for business travelers and weekend wanderers, as well as conventioneers.
 Recent interior and exterior enhancements to the George R. Brown Convention Center (GRB) include the addition of five new restaurants, a new grand entrance and a new plaza space called The Avenida that is perfect for events, public art and casual gatherings.
 Inside the 1.9 million square foot convention center, five previously separate convention halls are now interconnected with a concourse that runs the length of the ground floor.

 Lastly, the Downtown area also continues to see the opening of restaurants by award-winning chefs and restaurateurs.
 Hotspots include Avenida Houston, along Main Street and the Historic Market Square neighborhood.